-The next figure shows what the Plymouth State Weather site returns for 21 Jan.
-2023.
+I show in the figure that follows what the Plymouth State Weather site returns for 25 Jan.
+2021.
 Always double check the station and date that are inside the two red ovals.
-You read the column TIME to find the report closest to local solar noon4.
+You need to read the column TIME to find the report closest to local solar noon.
 I shade in blue the observation for the time that is closest to 1900 UTC (1853).
 Always record the 1853 report.
 Record the temperature (T), dew point (TD) and relative humidity (RH).
 Other columns have sea-level pressure (SLP), wind direction (DIR), wind speed (SPD), wind gusts (GST), horizontal visibility (VIS), ceiling (CIL), and cloud cover (COV) for the time and date.